-Located in the Seattle neighborhood of Phinney Ridge, Nest is a five-story mixed-use building with 19 permanently affordable homes and 11 market-rate homes, of which two are ground floor live-work units.
+Located in the Seattle neighborhood of Phinney Ridge, Nest is a five-story mixed-use building with 30 condominium homes, including 19 permanently affordable homes and 11 market-rate homes, two of which are ground-floor live-work units.

-Nest is built on surplus land distributed by the City of Seattle and a duplex parcel of land purchased by Homestead Community Land Trust.
-Nest is named in honor of long-time local housing justice and community land trust advocate Philipa Nye.
+Nest is built on surplus land distributed by the City of Seattle and a duplex parcel purchased by Homestead Community Land Trust.
+The project is named in honor of Philipa Nye, a long-time housing justice advocate and community land trust leader.

 The permanently affordable homes will be sold to households with incomes at or below 80 percent of Area Median Income.
 These homes will be stewarded by Homestead Community Land Trust.